• Skip to main content

 • Bake at 400° convection bake for 15 to 20 minutes.
 You can cut one open to see if it's done.

-• Meanwhile, while the meatballs are baking, combine all ingredients for the sauce in a large pot or dutch oven.
-Bring to a boil over medium high heat, then lower heat to low, cover, and simmer 1 hour.
+• Meanwhile, while the meatballs are baking, combine all ingredients for the sauce in a large pot or Dutch oven.
+Bring to a boil over medium high heat, then turn down heat to low, cover, and simmer 1 hour.
 Add the cooked meatballs when they are done, along with the drippings from the sheet pan to simmer along with the sauce.

 • Serve over spaghetti with Parmesan cheese.